Bhitarkanika National Park: Fauna

 The park is home to the saltwater crocodile, Indian python, black ibis, wild boar, rhesus monkey, chital, darter, cobra, monitor lizard.
-Olive ridley turtles nest on Gahirmatha and other nearby beaches.
-Bhitarkanika has one of the largest populations of endangered saltwater crocodile in India and is globally unique in that, 10% of the adults exceed 6 m length.

-Nearly 1671 saltwater crocodiles inhabit the rivers and creeks.
+Olive ridley turtles nest on Gahirmatha Marine Sanctuary and other nearby beaches.
+Bhitarkanika has one of the largest populations of endangered saltwater crocodile in India and is globally unique in that 10% of the adults exceed 6 m length.
+Around 1,671 saltwater crocodiles inhabit the rivers and creeks.
 Around 3,000 saltwater crocodiles were born during 2014 annual breeding and nesting season.

-In 2006, Guinness World Records accepted claims of a 7.1 m, 2000 kg male saltwater crocodile living within Bhitarkanika National Park.
+In 2006, rumours of a 7.1 m, 2000 kg male saltwater crocodile living within Bhitarkanika National Park surfaced, however it is likely that the claims were false as the largest verified crocodile, Lolong, endorsed by Guinness World Records, was only 20 ft 4 in.
 Due to the difficulty of trapping and measuring a large living crocodile, the accuracy of these dimensions is yet to be verified.
 These observations and estimations have been made by park officials over the course of ten years, from 2006 to 2016, however, regardless of the skill of the observers it cannot be compared to a verified tape measurement, especially considering the uncertainty inherent in visual size estimation in the wild.

 According to the park report in 2006, there were 203 adults, of which 16 measured over 4.9 m; 5 of these 5.5 to 6.1 m, and 3 over 6.1 m, as well as the preserved skeleton of a 6.0 m specimen which died one year earlier.
 A significant figure, since individuals over 5 m are considered rare, making the Bhitarkanika Park a suitable habitat for large individuals.
 The most recently published official park report shows an increase of adult crocodiles to 308 individuals, as well as a steady increase over the years.
 In the future, if conservation efforts pay off, these large individuals could be more common.

 Per the 2014 survey of mammals, the first of its kind to be undertaken in the forest and wetland sites of the park; 1,872 spotted deer and 1,213 wild boar have made the forest areas their home.
-The census breakup of other mammals is monkeys: 1,522, jackals: 305, common langur: 39, otter: 38, sambar deer: 17, jungle cat: 11, fox: 10, Mongoose: 7, wolf: 7, and fishing cats: 12.
+The census breakup of other mammals is monkeys: 1,522, jackals: 305, common langur: 39, otter: 38, sambar deer: 17, jungle cats: 11, fox: 10, mongoose: 7, wolf: 7, and fishing cats: 12.

 Avifauna includes 320 species, including eight kingfisher species.
 Birds such as Asian open bill, cormorants, darters, black ibis, and egrets are frequently seen in the park.
 Every year close to 120,000 winter visitors from abroad for wintering and 80,000 resident birds from different parts of India arrive for nesting during the monsoon season.